 - Select only the social networks that are working for you already, and dominate on them.

 - Engage on a whole new level.
 That means to reply to every single comment, be helpful, add value and all the rest of it.

 - Share interesting, engaging content such as images, videos, polls, questions, motivational quotes, etc. Don’t just post links to your latest blog post all the time.

 - Get creative with your link share – upload an image from your blog post and link to it, or, create a short video to talk about the topic of your latest post.

 The next strategy I want to share with you is a very smart and effective content marketing method.

-I’m sure most of you know what an infographic is, but if you don’t and you’re totally new to all of this, that’s cool.
+I’m sure you know what an infographic is, but if you don’t and you’re totally new to all of this, that’s cool.
 You can click here to learn more about infographics.

 According to this infographic, 41% of marketers said that infographics and other original graphics were the most engaging.